viniciusdutra314/CardMaker/README.md

 # *CardMaker is a library to create anki language learning cards programmatically*

 ## Creator
 Hey my name is Vinícius Dutra and I'm currently studying computational physics at USP São Carlos, I'm the creator of the Brazilian youtube channel [Singularidade](https://www.youtube.com/Singularidade).
-I created a video explaining this library, it is the something thing that is written here but in video, the video is subtitled in multiple languages (Portuguese, English, Spanish and French) if you want to watch the video
+I created a video explaining this library, it is the something thing that is written here but in video, the video is subtitled in multiple languages (Portuguese, English, Spanish and French) if you want to watch the video, this is the video link

 ## What it does?
-You will need to save your phrases (in the foreign language that you are studying) in one excel table, the code will highlight the word that you want do not know and provide a possible translation for that word.
-Besides that, the code will create a temporary translation for the phrase in order to help you judge if the translation of the word was correct, if not, inside the code you can change the translation.
+You will need to save your phrases (in the foreign language that you are studying) in one excel table, the code will highlight the word that you want to know and provide a possible translation for that word.
+Besides that, the code will create a temporary translation for the phrase in order to help you judge if the translation of the word is correct, if not, inside the code you can change the translation.
 After that, the code will create a deck .apkg file (Anki file) with audio in the front and at the back of the card.
-The code has 3 card modes (vocabulary, speaking, and writing) and many more features that will be explained in the following topics
+The code has 4 card modes (vocabulary, speaking, writing and pronunciation) and many more features that will be explained in the following topics
-## Language Support:
+## Language Support (+200):
+The code uses Google Translate API to translate and create voice audios, so theoretically the code should work with all the languages supported by the API, here's a list of all the [supported languages](https://cloud.google.com/text-to-speech/docs/voices?hl=pt-br)
 ## Installation
+#### Run in Google Colab
+It is also possible to run the code on Google Colab using the **CardMaker (google colab)**, some additional steps to add the audio will be required, but the code can idea is the same, just click [here](https://colab.research.google.com/github/viniciusdutra314/CardMaker/blob/main/CardMaker%20(google%20colab).ipynb).

 #### In your Computer
 The code was created using a variety of external python libraries, fortunately, all of them can be installed using the !pip install command, just be aware that some libraries (googletrans==3.1.0a0) have a specific version used.
 Here is the list of all the commands to install and the reason why the code uses these external libraries:
 ```python